Here’s How Much Money You’ll Keep After Selling a House

 The estimate is a ballpark indicator of how you might set the sale price.
 However, keep in mind that the sale price is different than the amount you’ll walk away with, but we’ll get more into those details later.

-“Contacting a local agent in your market is the most effective way of finding a true market evaluation,” says Marissa Papa, a Connecticut real estate agent with 18 years of experience.
+“Contacting a local agent in your market is the most effective way of finding a true market evaluation,” says Marissa Papa, a Connecticut real estate agent with over 20 years of experience.
 “It’s a very prudent part of the process as an experienced agent can provide a comparative market analysis.”

-Another option is for sellers to get a pre-listing appraisal, although, according to Papa, it’s not common in the current market.
-Additionally, an agent who is knowledgeable about trends in your zip code is going to be relying on the same factors of analysis as an appraiser, she says.
-For sellers who want to get a pre-listing appraisal done anyway, prepare to spend between $350 and $750.
+Another option is for sellers to get a pre-listing appraisal, although it’s not required and comes with additional costs.
+Additionally, an agent who is knowledgeable about trends in your zip code will rely on the same factors of analysis as an appraiser, Papa says.

 While working with a seasoned agent is a crucial first step, doing your own online research to get an estimated value is a great way to kick off the home selling process.
-With home values across the country increasing by an average of 19% in a single year, it’s good to keep track of where things stand for your own property.
+With home values nationwide seeing significant annual growth, it’s good to keep track of where things stand for your own property.

 How much money will you keep after selling your house?